Theatre Alive - Studies in Theatre, Drama & Performance | J-Term Study Abroad in Europe | IAU

-December 29, 2020 - January 15, 2021
+December 29, 2024 - January 16, 2025

 Students can choose one of the following courses:

-Students who enroll in a January Term Seminar and the spring semester in Aix-en-Provence or Barcelona consecutively are eligible to receive a $2,000 grant credited to their spring semester invoice.
+Did you know?
+Students who enroll in a January Term Seminar and the spring semester at one of IAU's campuses consecutively are eligible to receive a $2,000 grant credited to their spring semester invoice.
 In order to be eligible to receive the grant, students must participate in the Early Start Program during the week between the end of the January Term Seminar and the start of the spring semester.
-The Early Start Program allows students to move in with their hosts a week before the semester begins, receive French or Spanish language instruction, and participate in local cultural activities!
-Visit IAU's Scholarship website for additional details.
+The Early Start Program allows students to move in with their hosts a week before the semester begins, receive language instruction, and participate in local cultural activities!
+Visit IAU's Scholarship page for additional details.